New Relationships and ADHD/ODD - Survival Story

 Full Disclosure

-I once asked an ADHD counselor (who counselled parents,) what his views were on starting a new relationship, and he laughed.
+I once asked an AD/HD counselor (who counselled parents,) what his views were on starting a new relationship, and he laughed.
 He said it might be easier to wait the seven or eight years it would take for the child to grow up and move out before embarking on the relationship.

 At the time, I thought that was a little extreme, but still fairly good advice, as my situation was still very stressful.
 I also thought that as long as I totally prepared my prospective mate, that he would be able to provide the positive role model I knew would help my son.
-Given the fact that I was in no way ready to cohabit with anyone for quite a few years, I was fairly certain that I could accomplish this without overwhelming him to the point that he ran screaming into the night!

 Off to a great start

-Over the next couple of years, I shared everything related to my son's development.
+Over the next few of years, I shared everything related to my son's development.
 Every success and set back, every hoop I had to jump through to get assistance and every small step my son took toward independence.
 The daily arguments, phone calls from the school, counselor appointments, specialist appointments and weekend visits with my son's father, were all mentioned, dissected and discussed in depth.

-Then in July everything changed.
-We moved in together.
+Then in we moved in together.

 Winds of change